-In the launch event, taking place in the sidelines of the 73rd United Nations General Assembly Ministerial week New York, the High Representative/Vice-President, Ministers of Foreign Affairs or Representatives of Argentina, Burkina Faso, Cape Verde, Chile, Georgia, Indonesia, New Zealand, Norway, Peru, Republic of Korea, The Gambia, Tunisia and Uruguay jointly declared:
+In the launch event, taking place in the sidelines of the 73rd United Nations General Assembly Ministerial week New York, the High Representative/Vice-President, Ministers of Foreign Affairs or Representatives of Argentina, Burkina Faso, Cabo Verde, Chile, Georgia, Indonesia, New Zealand, Norway, Peru, Republic of Korea, The Gambia, Tunisia and Uruguay jointly declared:

 “The United Nations international human rights framework is indispensable to tackle the challenges we are faced with today, including the realisation of sustainable development, peace and security, gender equality, and social resilience and inclusion.

 “Today, we come together to reiterate our respect for all human rights — civil, political, economic, social and cultural — as a fundamental value and a central principle of our domestic and international actions.